slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'To be wealthy, accumulate all those things that money can’t buy.' -- Kevin Kelly*

 > *'You spend the first 20 years of being rich accumulating all of this stuff.
 And then you’ll spend the next 20 years trying to get out of one thing after another to simplify your life.' -- Peter Mallouk*

+> *'To succeed, get other people to pay you; to become wealthy, help other people to succeed.' -- Kevin Kelly*

 ### Nearly free stuff